gusti-alfarisy/QSRPL/README.md

-# Domain-Specific Open-Set Recognition (DSOSR) using QSRPL and AutoEncoder
+# Open Domain-Specific Recognition (ODSR) using QSRPL and AutoEncoder
 Implementation of Quad-channel Self-attention Reciprocal Point Learning (QSRPL) and AutoEncoder for DSOSR

 To use QSRPL model, we just import from the models.py as shown below.
 You can use this model to train with your own problems.